Christine Dominguez is a songwriter, vocalist and producer hailing from Newburgh, New York; a city rich in urban influences.

 “I am adamant about maintaining my creative freedom and the ability to be myself,” she said.

-Because of her ambitions as an independent artist, Christine launched her very own record label, Pleiadian Playground Productions, in the hopes of collaborating with more artists while maintaining control of her own music.
+Because of her ambitions as an independent artist, Christine launched her very own record label, Pleiadian Playground Productions, with plans to collaborate with more artists while maintaining control of her own music.

 In the near future, Christine will release a new solo album and she aspires to collaborate with more world-renowned producers and artists.